Hossein-Fazel/PyBar/README.md

 - **Adjustable Size**: The length of the progress bar can be adjusted to fit your needs.
 - **Dynamic Updates**: The progress bar updates dynamically as the task progresses.
 - **Start and Stop Control**: You can start, update, and stop the progress bar as needed.
+- **Unicode Support**: Use Unicode characters (e.g., █, ░, ⬛) for the filled and empty portions of the bar.
+- **Percentage Display**: Show the progress percentage with one decimal place.

 ### Class Initialization